bioinfo-pf-curie/mpiSORT/README.md

 max_pages_per_rpc=256 <br />
 max_rpcs_in_flight=32 <br />

-Form our experiments on Lustre with 64 to 128 OSSs the cache is 2GB with 16 OSSs the cache is 1GB.
-Some parameters need root access ask your IT how to do this.
+The max_cached_mb tells how much cache can use the client.

+From our experiment on computing nodes with 16 cpu and 128 GB of RAM, a cache of 48 GB is enough <br />
+This cache is 1/3 of the total memory on server and approximately 2.5 Gb per cpu. <br />

 Job rank:
 ---------

 The number of jobs or jobs rank rely on the size of input data and the cache buffer size.
-For our development on TGCC the cache size is 2GB per job.
+For our development on TGCC the cache size is 2.5GB per job.

 If you divide the size input by the buffer cache you got the number of jobs you need.
 Of course the more cache you have the less jobs you need.